-According to the Ohio Revised Code (Section 2151.01 to 2151.54) an "abused child" includes any child who: is the victim of sexual ACTIVITY, is ENDANGERED, "exhibits evidence of any INJURY or death inflicted other than by accidental means," or whose injury is at variance with the history given of it.
-A child whose home is "filthy and unsanitary" or whose families (or guardians), when able, REFUSE OR NEGLECT TO PROVIDE him with the necessary CARE, SUPPORT, MEDICAL ATTENTION, and EDUCATIONAL FACILITIES..." is also considered to be abused.
+An "abused child" includes any child who is the victim of sexual activity, is endangered, "exhibits evidence of any injury or death inflicted other than by accidental means," or whose injury is at variance with the history given of it.
+A child whose home is "filthy and unsanitary" or whose parents (or guardians), when able, refuse or neglect to provide the child with the necessary care, support, medical attention, and educational facilities is also considered to be abused.